Savina05/satispay-frontend-challenge/README.md

 # Instructions to run the app locally

-   1. Open the terminal and launch the commands below (you can copy the entire block, comments included)
+   1. Open the terminal and launch the commands below (you can copy the entire block, including the comments)

    ```
    # Clone the repository